Lidocaine: Pharmacokinetics

 When used as an injectable it typically begins working within four minutes and lasts for half an hour to three hours.
 Lidocaine is about 95% metabolized (dealkylated) in the liver mainly by CYP3A4 to the pharmacologically active metabolites monoethylglycinexylidide (MEGX) and then subsequently to the inactive glycine xylidide.
 MEGX has a longer half-life than lidocaine, but also is a less potent sodium channel blocker.
 The volume of distribution is 1.1 L/kg to 2.1 L/kg, but congestive heart failure can decrease it.
 About 60% to 80% circulates bound to the protein alpha_{1} acid glycoprotein.
 The oral bioavailability is 35% and the topical bioavailability is 3%.
 Lidocaine efficacy may be reduced in tissues that are inflamed, due to competing inflammatory mediators.

 The elimination half-life of lidocaine is biphasic and around 90 min to 120 min in most people.
 This may be prolonged in people with hepatic impairment (average 343 min) or congestive heart failure (average 136 min).
 Lidocaine is excreted in the urine (90% as metabolites and 10% as unchanged drug).

 Chemistry

+Synthesis

+Lidocaine may be synthesised from 2,6-xylidine and chloroacetyl chloride: